factcast/factcast/factcast-site/documentation/content/migration/_index.md

 By default, when executing without security enabled, you need to supply a property 'factcast.security.enabled=false' via commandline or propertyfile to get away with just a warning.
 If you don't, factcast will exit with errorcode 1.

+#### fetching facts by ID has been removed

+Even though it is a breaking change, this feature was removed from the API.
+First of all it interfered with transformation (so it would have needed to be extended), second it added unnecessary complexity to the subscription handling for no good reason.
+The idea of that feature was to enable "local" caching in a HTTP Scenario, that we currently do not support any longer.
+Also, the feature has never proven to deliver in terms of local caching, as nobody ever used it (or at least did not provide any feedback).

+This also means, that subscribe for Ids is gone.

+If you have severe problems with that change, please provide feedback, so that we can learn about the usecase and maybe provide an alternative.

 ## Upgrading to 0.1.0